-Residents should contact a resident assistant to communicate any days they will be away from the residences during holidays or breaks.
+Residents should contact the Resident Assistant to communicate any days they will be away from the residences during holidays or breaks.

 FINES

 When a housing violation occurs, disciplinary action taken by Bethlehem College and Seminary may involve a fine.
 Example fines include: